X

 Get my top tips and seasonal gardening advice straight to your inbox each week.

-I got this recipe from my sister-in-law Julie (I’ve texted her more times than I can count asking for it!), so I’m adding it here on the blog for easy access.
-You can try it too, thanks, Julie!
+I got this lemonade recipe from my sister-in-law, Julie, years ago, and I’ve texted her more times than I can count asking for it again.
+Adding it here on the blog means I’ll always be able to find it, and now you can enjoy it too.
+Thanks, Julie!

 This homemade lemonade is fresh, bright, and perfectly balanced with just the right amount of sweetness.
 Made with simple ingredients and easy to customize, it’s a classic, refreshing drink you’ll want to make all summer long.